 Is Parlem roaming free in Europe?

-Within the European Union, you use your data and calls as in Spain, without surcharge, thanks to the European "roam like at home" regulation.
-There may be a GB cap for roaming depending on your plan, so review your contract conditions before traveling.
+Within the European Union (plus Iceland, Liechtenstein and Norway) you use your data and calls as if you were in Spain, without surcharge, thanks to the European "roam like at home" regulation.
+There may be a GB cap for roaming depending on your plan, so check your contract conditions before traveling.

-How much does it cost to use Parlem mobile outside the EU?
+How much does it cost to use a Parlem mobile outside the EU?

-Outside the European area, international roaming applies, which can be several euros per MB or minute.
-It is very expensive.
-For destinations such as the USA, Turkey, or Asia, it is advisable to deactivate roaming and use a local data eSIM.
+Outside the European area, international roaming applies, which can mean several euros per MB or per minute of call.
+It is very expensive and difficult to predict.
+For destinations such as the USA, Turkey or Asia, it is advisable to deactivate roaming and use a local data eSIM.
+Check the current price of your specific rate with Parlem before leaving.

 How do I activate roaming on Parlem?